PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-text/+page.md

 :::

-## `handler()` - Handling the entered text
+## `onChange()` - Handling the entered text
-Use the configuration method `handler()` to tell the `EnterText` component which method to call to handle the entered text.
-The method will be passed the entered text as an argument.
+Use the configuration method `onChange()` to tell the `EnterText` component which method to call to handle the entered text.
+This method will be called each time the user makes a change in the `EnterText` component, such as:

+* Writes a character in it
+* Removes a character from it
+* Paste text in it
+* Removes all text in it
+* Etc.

+Your method will also be passed the entered text as an argument.

 ::: tip Example